ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 ---
-title: "Overengineering a Crypt Hunt: on *best practices*, and the becoming of a Serious Django Developer"
+title: "Overengineering a Crypt Hunt: on /best practices/ and the evolution of a Django developer"
 date: 2023-04-30T00:51:33+05:30
 draft: true
 description: "" # used in HTML metadata
+showFullContent: false
 summary: "" # used in website
 keywords: [] # used in HTML metadata
-tags: [] # used in website
+tags: ["Deep Dives", "Experiences", "Programming", "Django", "Python"] # used in website
 ---

-Since 2021, I've been lucky enough to be on the organising house for one of my school's biggest annual inter-house events: the **Crypt Hunt**.
-The concept of the event is simple: houses, consisting of hundreds of students*, work collectively to decipher answers to a series of cryptic puzzles.
-They get unlimited attempts to enter these answers on a website where the event is hosted.
+From 2021 to 2023, I was lucky enough to be on the organising team for one of my school's largest annual events: the **Crypt Hunt**.

-Since 2021, I've been in charge of the development and deployment of this platform four times.

-The code for 2021 was the first semi-serious Django application I wrote.
-The 2023 code was the fourth time I wrote that same code from scratch, and followed several serious projects across languages which had forced me to accept much of conventional software development.

-In a vacuum, the task of designing it is not a difficult one.
-But its unusual functionality means that it's so far removed from the land of CRUD apps, that the choices a developer makes while designing it say a lot about them.

-Here, I'll go over two remarkably different methods of designing a solution for the exact same task–reading an answer from a user, and levelling up their house if they're correct.
-For seasoned developers: you'll see why pundits keep harping on the importance of seemingly obvious principles that constitute capital-G Good Django Code than others.
-For those just getting started with serious development–as I was in 2021–you'll see why I was wrong to think that label didn't matter.
+Inspired by collegiate [mystery](http://puzzles.mit.edu/) [hunts](https://puzzlehunt.club.cc.cmu.edu/) and [puzzle days](https://cs50.harvard.edu/x/2023/puzzles/), the Crypt Hunt involves dozens–sometimes hundreds–of students of the school working over the course of multiple days, with the rest of their houses, to tackle a series of cryptic puzzles.
+The answer to each puzzle was typically a short string, which must be entered on the online platform for the event.

+All four times I was on the organising team (thrice for the intra-school edition, once for an inter-school version), I've led the development of its online home.
+The website for 2021 was the first semi-serious application with _real users_ and _real stakes_ that I had ever written; and by the 2023 iteration of the event, I'd rewritten the code for it from scratch four times.

+Developing such a site is not a remarkably difficult programming task.
+But with its functionality being far removed from the CRUD apps of tutorial land, it's definitely an unconventional one.
+There is one account shared by hundreds of individual players of a house, and any one of them entering the correct answer should cause the entire house to level up.
+We also needed detailed to maintain detail logs to ensure the integrity of the events.

+Programming this functionality has required me to tackle unfamiliar questions about application and database design, and resulted in code that says a lot about who I am as a developer.
+In this post, I want to compare two remarkably different responses of mine for designing the view function at the crux of this problem.
+I'll argue why I think the most recent approach is significantly superior, from the perspective of user experience, maintainability, and extensibility–and what it has to say about Django development as a whole.

+### Preface

+The code for all years was written in Python with the Django framework.
+As in a conventional Django app, I defined model classes which directly mapped onto PostgreSQL tables in `models.py` files, and wrote view functions in `views.py` files which were triggered by requests to application endpoints.
+For the purposes of this post, I've modified and shortened the code to keep the focus on the core application logic.

-## The code from 2021
+### The code from 2021

+This was the first time I'd ever coded _anything_ in Django.
+Here, I took what seemed like the obvious approach: at the point where forms are submitted and validated, answers should be validated and houses should be levelled up.
+This resulted in the creation of a few small model classes and bulky view functions in which the business logic of the app lived.

 ```python
 # models.py